Leisure, sport and community

-The Christian Catholic Church of Switzerland is the third national church and is recognised by most cantons.
+The Christian Catholic Church of Switzerland is the third church recognised by public law.
 Through its history, it regards itself as an alternative to the hierarchically structured Roman Catholicism.
 The Basel Community is based in the Predigerkirche.

 The majority of the Jews who live in Basel are members of the Israelitische Gemeinde Basel (IGB), which runs the large synagogue on Leimenstrasse.
 The community also runs a restaurant a school, a youth organisation, sports clubs and various social groups.
 There are several smaller groups within the larger Jewish community.
 It is one of the largest Jewish communities in Switzerland and in 1972 became the first Jewish community in the country to be recognised by public law.

 Churches recognised under private law